relliky/Tais_Home_Assistant_Config/python_templates/README.md

 35. Move battery, temperature, template, and filter sensor declaration builders into their own module.
 36. Move room-level battery entity builders into their own module.
+37. Move generated entity ID collection for unavailable-device sensors into its own module.

 Recommended next steps: